MarkkulaCenterJMEthics/llms-journ-sourcing/README.md

 # Multi-LLM Article Analysis

-This project aims to analyze articles using multiple Large Language Models (LLMs) and evaluate their performance.
+This project is a research proposal to benchmark multiple Large Language Models (LLMs) on their performance for journalistic sourcing annotations.

 ## Environment Setup